Skip to main content

 SavedYou bookmarked it but haven't started working with it yet.

-ResearchingYou're reading it and pulling out key points.
+ResearchingYou're reading it and pulling out the main points.

 ScriptingYou're writing a post or script based on it.